tekdi/shiksha-assessment-service/docs/assessment-service-api-document.md

   - `startDate` must be in the future
   - `endDate` must be after `startDate`
   - Custom validator enforces these constraints
+- **Allow Resubmission Logic**:
+  - When `allowResubmission` is true, users can only have one attempt and can submit it multiple times
+  - When `allowResubmission` is false, users can have multiple attempts based on the `attempts` field
 - **Multi-tenancy**: All data automatically filtered by tenantId and organisationId
 - **Audit Trail**: CreatedBy and CreatedAt automatically set from auth context